A Defective Medical Device Attorney Can Help Hold to at-fault Manufacturers Responsible

 Types of Defective Medical Devices

 Any type of medical device can be defective.
-Most defective medical device lawsuits, however, involve products that are implanted into the body, as these are most likely to cause serious injuries.
+Most defective medical device lawsuits, however, involve products that are implanted into the body, as these are most likely to cause catastrophic injuries.
 The following are just some of the most common defective medical devices that have given rise to personal injury lawsuits in recent months:

 - Transvaginal Mesh Implants: Designed to help women suffering from pelvic organ prolapse and stress urinary incontinence, transvaginal mesh implants are made from polypropylene or polyester.
 These implants are prone to “mesh erosion,” which occurs when the device migrates out of position, thereby perforating the soft tissue of the vagina and pelvic organs.
 Sometimes, the mesh migrates to a point where it protrudes out of the vagina, which is known as “vaginal extrusion.”
-Defective transvaginal mesh implants cause severe pain, infection and serious internal injuries which require corrective surgery.
+Defective transvaginal mesh implants cause severe pain, infection and catastrophic internal injuries which require corrective surgery.

 - DePuy (Metal-on-Metal) Hip Implants: DePuy hip implants are metal-on-metal hip replacement devices consisting of a metal ball affixed to the femur bone that rotates within a metal socket connected to the hip.
 Over time, the friction that occurs during everyday use can wear the metal components down, causing them to discharge tiny particles of metal into the body, which can give rise to metallic poisoning.
 Defective DePuy hip implants often result in hip fractures, dislocations and other painful injuries, which require surgery to repair or replace.